Pacific Arts Movement Staff

 email@example.com | 619-400-5905

 Brian Hu is a film critic, teacher, and scholar.
 He completed his PhD in Cinema and Media Studies at UCLA and did his dissertation research in Hong Kong under a Fulbright fellowship.
 He is the author of hundreds of articles on film and the arts and his writing has appeared in edited volumes and journals as well as in the online magazine Asia Pacific Arts, which he co-edited from 2006 to 2011.
 His book Worldly Desires: Cosmopolitanism and Cinema in Hong Kong and Taiwan is forthcoming from Edinburgh University Press.
-He is currently an adjunct lecturer at the University of San Diego.
+He is also Assistant Professor of Television, Film and New Media at San Diego State University.

 firstname.lastname@example.org | 619-400-5908